dandelprado/casmate/question.md

 I think, this should be answered with the multiple course fallback.
 Since there is fundamentals of discrete and advanced discrete structures

-4. BS Computer science
-I found MATH 212 — Calculus for Computer Science.

-What do you need?
-I can check its units, prerequisites, or verify if it's in your curriculum.

-5. BS Psychology

-I found a few courses with similar names.
-Could you type the specific course code or full title you need?
-Here are the ones I see:
-• PSYCH 101 — Introduction to Psychology
-• PSYCH 112 — Social Psychology
-• PSYCH 108 — Abnormal Psychology
-• PSYCH 113 — Cognitive Psychology
-• PSYCH 105 L/L — Experimental Psychology
-• PSYCH 104 — Developmental Psychology

-6.